 Conor McGregor Net Worth

-Conor McGregor net worth and career earnings: Conor McGregor is an Irish professional fighter who has a net worth of $110 million.
-That net worth includes the roughly $100 million payday Conor earned from this August 2017 fight against Floyd Mayweather and $50 million from his October 2018 fight against Khabib.
+Conor McGregor net worth 2020 and career earnings: Conor McGregor is an Irish professional fighter who has a net worth of $120 million.
+That net worth includes the roughly $100 million payday Conor earned from his August 2017 fight against Floyd Mayweather and the $50 million from his October 2018 fight against Khabib.
+And please keep in mind those are both pre-tax numbers.
+In order for Conor to have a net worth of $120 million, he would have needed to earn north of $230 million pre-tax during his career.
+As of this writing we estimate his career earnings at $235 million.
+Keep reading for a complete breakdown of every Conor McGregor payday.
+Between June 2018 and June 2019, Conor earned $47 million from salary, purses and endorsements.

 Conor McGregor Net Worth- The Biggest UFC Paydays: